-Learn ing Outcome Relevant modules
+Learn ng Outcome Relevant modules

 B7.1 Critically evaluate the rigour and validity of established CON7CMC

 research, enquiry and scholarship, to identify and develop new approaches to quantity surveying practice.
 CON7SDC

+new approaches to quantity surveying practice.
 QSP7BEC

 QSP7CAP

 QSP7PCM

-Learning Outcome Relevant modules

 QSP7SPT

+PRJ7PRA/

-PRJ7PRA/ PRJ7PRS
+PRJ7PRS

-Acquire, synthesise and analyse a range of data and information, to evaluate their relevance and validity in the CON7CMC
+B7.2 Acquire, synthesise and analyse a range of data and CON7CMC

+information, to evaluate their relevance and validity in the context of new situations.
 CON7SDC

-context of new situations.
 LAW7LFS

 QSP7CAP

 QSP7PCM